sacridini/Awesome-Geospatial/README.md

 * [Capaware] (https://en.wikipedia.org/wiki/Capaware) - 3D terrain representation with multilayer representation.
 * [libspatialindex] (https://github.com/libspatialindex/libspatialindex) - C++ implementation of R*-tree, an MVR-tree and a TPR-tree with C API.
 * [Spatial] (https://sourceforge.net/projects/spatial/) - Spatial is a generic header-only C++ library providing multi-dimensional in-memory containers, iterators and functionals.
+* [geojson-vt-cpp] (https://github.com/mapbox/geojson-vt-cpp) - Port to C++ of JS GeoJSON-VT for slicing GeoJSON into vector tiles on the fly.
+* [Supercluster] (https://github.com/mapbox/supercluster.hpp) - A C++14 port of supercluster, a fast 2D point clustering library for use in interactive maps.

 ## C